the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02_webdesign/_index.md

 ## [0] Project Overview

 🎨 **Design Brief:** In this project, you must create a personal website to showcase yourself.
-This may include:
+It is up to you to decide how to best express yourself and implement that vision.

+It should include at least one of the following:

-- academic and/or non-academic achievements
+- personal achievements *(e.g. academic, athletic, artistic, etc.)*
-- hobbies and/or interests
+- hobbies and/or interests &(e.g. culture you identify with: games, movies, music, art, etc. )*
-- examples/links to personal projects (e.g. artwork, music, writing, recipes)
+- examples/links to personal projects *(e.g. artwork, photography, music, writing, recipes)*
-- a portrait of yourself
+- a portrait of yourself *(e.g. photography, drawing, cartoon, etc.)*

 **Your personal website must include:**
 - `.html` files